Regeneron REGEN-COV (Ronapreve) Anti-SARS-CoV-2 Monoclonal Antibody Description

 The U.S. FDA issued emergency authorization on February 25, 2021.
 The WHO announced on September 24, 2021, 'patients who are non-severe and at higher risk for hospitalization be treated and those that are severe or critical with seronegative status (those who have not developed natural antibodies against COVID-19 determined through accurate, rapid tests) be treated; as these two patient groups are the patients that stand to benefit most from the treatment.'

 The U.S. FDA issued an updated Health Care Provider Fact Sheet for REGEN-COV on December 20, 2021, with specific information regarding expected activity against the Omicron variant (B.1.1.529/BA.1).
-These data show that it is unlikely that REGEN-COV will retain activity against this variant.
+On January 19, 2022, the U.S. NIH published an updated version of the statement that the COVID-19 Treatment Guidelines Panel, addressing the dominance of the B.1.1.529 (Omicron) variant in the U.S.

 On January 14, 2022, the JAMA Network published results from a peer-reviewed phase 3 study found among asymptomatic SARS-CoV-2 RT-qPCR–positive individuals living with an infected household contact, treatment with subcutaneous casirivimab and imdevimab antibody combination vs placebo significantly reduced the incidence of symptomatic COVID-19 over 28 days.
 In addition to the clinical data, this study provides insights into the biology of SARS-CoV-2 infection, stated a related Commentary.